 The third trimester is when your baby is getting bigger rapidly.
 From week 28, the baby grows from 2.5 pounds to 6 to 9 pounds in week 40.
 This is because bodily systems and organs are being formed at this time of pregnancy like the digestive system, nervous system, and some other parts of the body.

 This increase in weight puts intense pressure on the pelvis of the mother.
 It is especially noticeable close to labor, the baby drops into the pelvic area two to four weeks before birth.

 What is the Difference Between Pelvic Pain and Pelvic Pressure?

 It is important to understand the difference between pelvic pain and pelvic pressure since both happen during pregnancy.

 Pelvic pain can differ in intensity but it happens in the pelvis area under your belly.
 Pelvic pressure, on the other hand, signals birth and happens when a woman goes into labor.
 The pain feels more like back pain with cramps (like during menstruation) and groin pain.

 What are the Causes of Pelvic Pain During Pregnancy?

-The pain intensifies before birth because the baby’s head rotates in preparation of birth and presses against your organs in lower abdomen.
-This not only puts pressure on body organs but also bones, muscles and joints in your pelvis as well as your back.
+The pain intensifies before birth because the baby’s head rotates in preparation for birth and presses against your organs in the lower abdomen.
+This not only puts pressure on body organs but also bones, muscles, and joints in your pelvis as well as your back.

-For some women, pelvic joints become stiff and causes a lot of pain during movement.
-This makes it difficult for them to walk and sit whenever they want.
+For some women, pelvic joints become stiff and cause a lot of pain during movement.
+This makes it difficult for them to walk and sit wherever they want.